winglang/playground/src/tutorials/02-tutorial.md

-# Interact with the Queue in the Console
+# Push a message to the Queue

-1. Find the interaction panel in the upper-right corner of the console.
+1. Click on the `cloud.Queue` resource in the console.
-2. Find the **Push Message** text box (at its bottom).
+2. **Push Message** to the queue
-3. Enter a message and click "Send".